Skip to content

 Greater Manchester BikeSafe

 Greater Manchester Police are proud to be part of BikeSafe and are fully committed to promoting and delivering the workshops.
 BikeSafe will provide you with more knowledge to improve your riding skills and to assist in making you a better and safer rider.
 It will also provide you with an insight into what other training courses are available to improve your riding.
+We run our Greater Manchester BikeSafe sessions from March to October.

 Workshop content

 Currently, the Greater Manchester Police BikeSafe team run their workshops from Eccles Police Station, Hardy Street, Eccles.
-M30 7NB. which in just off Liverpool Road.
+M30 7NB. which is just off Liverpool Road.
 We encourage you to arrive early enough to enjoy a cuppa before your observed ride.

 Our primary aim is to identify one or two key areas of your riding, that if improved, would significantly enhance your skills, safety and enjoyment on two-wheels.
+Furthermore, we will always signpost you towards further development opportunities, including advanced rider qualification with IAM RoadSmart, RoSPA, BMF and/or the DVSA Enhanced Rider Scheme.
+All have something to offer, and we will recommend the best option for you, based on your observed ride and your personal needs.

 If you would like to bring a pillion there is no charge.
 Our workshops are open to all riders of machines from 125cc and up with a full motorcycle licence.